Battlefield Tours Singapore

 - Cicero

-• Johore Battery - Come up close to one of the monster 15-inch naval guns that was part of the seaward defence of Singapore Naval Base.
+• Johore Battery: See the massive 15-inch naval guns that once defended the Singapore Naval Base.

 Picture